mahesh430/aws-solution-architect-professional/notes.md

 | **Example**      | Share a file temporarily                         | Provide access to a specific video file            | Allow browsing of a private website               |

 By understanding these different methods and when to use each, you can more effectively manage access to your content on AWS.
+#### Synchronize Data to S3:
+Use the AWS CLI's s3 sync command to transfer the on-premises data to an S3 bucket.
+This initial synchronization allows ample time for the bulk of the data to be transferred to AWS without impacting daily operations.
 # Dynamodb
 Certainly!
 Here are the key points about Amazon DynamoDB primary keys: